AnyLog-co/documentation/examples/Connecting Nodes.md

 The information contained in each policy is determined by the users such that it represents the information relevant to the specific use cases they support.

 **Note: The IPs used by a node needs to be static as they are published on the shared metadata.
-Without static IPs, the nodes IP addressees can become inconsistent with their published IPs (hosted in the shared metadata)**
+Without static IPs, the nodes IP addressees can become inconsistent with their published IPs (hosted in the shared metadata).**

 If the listeners services are enabled on a node, but are not represented on the shared metadata, the node can be active in the network
 (to send and receive messages), however, reaching out to the node requires knowledge of the IP and Port of the listener service used.